 An FMI should have rules, procedures, and contracts that are clear, understandable, and consistent with relevant laws and regulations.

 UNISS Rules and Procedures as well as UNISS agreements are clear and understandable.
 The rules were developed through a participative process involving the key stakeholders such as the financial institutions.
 These rules are reviewed every 2 years for consistency with the relevant laws and regulations.
 However, the rules have not been reviewed since 2017.

+An agreement has been entered into between the ACH and UNISS on the submission and settlement of clearings and on notification and processing procedures in contingency situations.
+The ACH and UNISS participants are the same settlement banks.
+Based on this agreement, there is a contingency and notification plan for the execution of clearing and settlement in the event of operational disruption, insufficient funds, changes in banks’ participation, etc. The rules governing settlement in UNISS are consistent with the operating schedules for both the ACH and UNISS.

 Key consideration 3: